davesnuthouse/redDKP/README.md

 1c.
 A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
 2. Remove the "tell" buttons and just have it message folks when you click their names? (be tidier and less prone to misclick)
 3. Information on the DKP tab that shows the last time that users data was synced successfully
+4. Ability for folks to whisper an editor with "what's my DKP?" and get a whisper reply

 Features to consider for the distant future: